julyfun/how-to/template.md

 ??? info "Expand to show environments"

-    hello

     - author: julyfun@github
     - verified date: >>>
     - verified environment: As in the problem

 [//]: # "Ex: original / https://... / chatgpt"